 Collaboration has continued with internal and external partners and local agencies, as discussed previously in Section 2.2.
-The Sound Transit Board will review and be involved in finalizing and adopting the Program's Master Plan and budget.

 Public Engagement

 During Phase 2, the Program implemented elements of the three-year AGC Program Systemwide Communications and Engagement Plan, summarized below.